stevenosse/toolbox/README.md

 ## Programming
 - [Phind](https://phind.com): For assistance on programming.
 I often give it stacktraces when i feel lazy and what's great is it's able to understand the issues and provide guidance the get rid of them
+- [Val](https://www.val.town/): Vals are Hosted github gists that are deployed like aws lambas.
+Useful to deploy a simple cron job or when you need a simple endpoint for an App

 ## Writing
 - [Coverview](https://coverview.vercel.app/): To generate cover images for my articles